phbuech/ema2wav/README.md

 The converter works with data from the AG500/501 models of [Carstens Medizinelektronik GmbH](https://www.articulograph.de/) at the moment.

+We added executable files so you can run the converter in its GUI-version as every application on your computer:
+* For macOS, download the dmg `ema2wav_app.dmg` in the `bin` subdirectory of this project.
+Copy the application to your applications folder or two another location and open it by double-clicking on the icon.

+## 1. Installation instructions

 This code has been developed and tested using Python 3.9, we recommend using this version of Python.

-## 1. Installation instructions

 * Open the console (terminal)
-* Navigate to the directory where the files of the converter are located (project directory)
+* Navigate to the top level of the project directory.
 * Create an environment for the converter.
 If you use anaconda, create the environment by the following code:

   `conda create --name ema_env python=3.9.7`